No products in the cart.

 Soundproofing the Window – Acoustic Curtains

 On the other hand, is the main noise issue coming from outside roadway noise?
 If you live on a busy road or you have neighbors with louder cars, the traffic noise is likely sneaking in through your windows.

-Outside noise can often infiltrate rooms through the window.
 Our AcousticCurtain™ is a soundproof curtain that deflects sound waves, blocking them from entering the room.
 They are a low cost, easy to install way to soundproof your child’s bedroom.
 Offered in a variety of colors and customizable to any window size, they are a perfect fit for any bedroom.

 Soundproofing the Floor

 If your child’s bedroom is on the first floor of the home, sound coming from upstairs can disrupt their sleeping schedule.
 Floor Blokker is a heavy duty mass loaded vinyl with a cotton scrim layer, designed to be placed under flooring.
 The mass loaded vinyl works to block noise from making its way to the room below, while the cotton layer helps dampen impact noise such as footfall.
 This product can be easily installed under any style of flooring.